-While baptisms in Crete take place all through the year, the warmer summer months – when visitors also favor Greece – are also very popular for baptism.
+While baptisms in Crete take place all through the year, the warmer summer months – when visitors also favour Greece – are also very popular for baptism.
 Here are some Cretan customs around these festive and beautiful religious rites.

 Everything you need to know about Baptisms in Crete